jaimecirne/jaimecirne/README.md

 <h3 align="">Just an Information Technology Technician</h3>

 <p align="left">
 My background includes web development and IT Infrastructure.
 I started as a web developer in 2008.
-A couple of years later, in 2011, I have been as an information technology technician at the Federal University of Rio Grande do Norte.
+A couple of years later, in 2011, <!--I have been as an information technology technician at the Federal University of Rio Grande do Norte-->.
 Then, I moved on to work with IT Infrastructure as demands in this field surged.
 I participated in some scientific research and provided technical support for them.
 Since late 2018, I have gotten a leadership position in my team.
 I did a professional master's degree in software engineering to improve my knowledge about software development in a neuroscience context and digital game development.
 </p>